michael2012z/BitBible/markdown/JPS/files/Gen.md

 8. And Esau dwelt in the mountain-land of Seir--Esau is Edom.

-9. And these are the generations of Esau the father of a the EdomitesHeb.
-Edom. in the mountain-land of Seir.
+9. And these are the generations of Esau the father of a the Edomites

 10. These are the names of Esau's sons: Eliphaz the son of Adah the wife of Esau, Reuel the son of Basemath the wife of Esau.